shopware/developer-portal/QUICK-START.md

 ## TL;DR>

-Try running the following commands in any repo that is embedded in DevHub:
+Try running the following commands in any repo that is embedded in Dev Docs:

 ```
 $ pnpm docs:env